 Quality and Technology: Hearing aid prices in Australia can vary widely based on the quality and technology integrated into the devices.
 Advanced digital hearing aids equipped with cutting-edge features such as noise cancellation, Bluetooth connectivity, and adaptive directional microphones tend to be more expensive than basic models with fewer features.

-Style and Design: Another factor influencing the price of hearing aids is the style and design.
-In-the-ear (ITE) and completely-in-canal (CIC) hearing aids, which are custom-molded to fit inside the ear canal, often come at a higher price point compared to behind-the-ear (BTE) models, which are more visible but generally more affordable.
+Style and Design: Another factor influencing the price of hearing aids is the range of hearing aid styles available, such as in-the-ear (ITE), completely-in-canal (CIC), and behind-the-ear (BTE) models.
+These different hearing aid styles offer various options to suit individual preferences and needs.
+ITE and CIC hearing aids, which are custom-molded to fit inside the ear canal, often come at a higher price point compared to BTE models, which are more visible but generally more affordable.

 Professional Services: The cost of hearing aids in Australia typically includes professional services such as hearing assessments, fitting, adjustments, and ongoing support provided by audiologists or hearing care professionals.
 These services contribute to the overall value and effectiveness of the hearing aids but also add to the total cost.
 That’s where PocketAid comes in – our direct to consumer hearing aids don’t require an appointment and are delivered straight to your door.